helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 104. So this is the definition of the reinforcement learning objective that we're going to work with.
 105. There are, of course, a few variants on this, and we will derive them over the course of the next few lectures, but this is the most basic version.
 106. So at this point I would like all of you to pause and look carefully at the subjective and really make sure that you understand what this means.
-107. That you understand what it means to have a sum over rewards, what it means to take their expectation under a trajectory distribution, what a trajectory distribution is, and how it is influenced by our choice of policy parameters θ, which in turn influence the policy pi θ.
+107. That you understand what it means to have a sum over rewards, what it means to take their expectation under a trajectory distribution, what a trajectory distribution is, and how it is influenced by our choice of policy parameters θ, which in turn influence the policy π_θ.
 108. Because if this part is unclear, then what follows in the remainder of this lecture will be quite hard to follow.
 109. So please take a moment to think about this.
 110. And if you have any questions about the trajectory distribution, please be sure to write a comment on the video.